RemoteRF

 tx_signal_scaled = tx_signal / np.max(np.abs(tx_signal)) * 2**14

 Received samples from Pluto will range from -2048 to 2048.
 If you see your signals clipping around +/-2048, you are saturating your receiver’s ADC.
 In other words, the signal entering the ADC is too strong for the ADC input range.
-You should decrease your receive gain and/or transmit gain.
+You should decrease your receive gain and/or transmit gain in order to prevent this from happening.

 Receive Gain Control